As an author focusing on British royal history, I find it interesting to explore situations that have been largely forgotten.

 Ebullient Bertie Becomes King

 On 22nd January 1901, the eighty-one-year-old Queen Victoria passed away at her Italianate style home Osborne House on the Isle of Wight.
-The Victorian era was officially at an end and many people had lived and died without knowing another monarch.
-Her son, Albert Edward, Prince of Wales, popularly known as Bertie, was keen to haul the monarchy into the new and exciting twentieth century.
+The Victorian era was officially at an end, and many people had lived and died without knowing another monarch.
+Her son, Albert Edward, Prince of Wales and popularly known as Bertie, was keen to haul the monarchy into the new and exciting twentieth century.

 The official record, the London Gazette, announced that: “...the Imperial Crown of the United Kingdom of Great Britain and Ireland is solely and rightfully come to the High and Mighty Prince Albert Edward...our only lawful and rightful Liege Lord Edward the Seventh, by the Grace of God, King of the United Kingdom of Great Britain and Ireland, Defender of the Faith, Emperor of India…” Bertie was the first British monarch to hold the additional title of King of the British Dominions.